What estate documents do you need in Georgia?

 - Keeping your wishes private

-The most common types of Trusts in Georgia include:
+The most common types of trusts in Georgia include:

 - Revocable Living Trusts: You keep control of your assets during your lifetime and can change or revoke the trust at any time.
 After death, it becomes irrevocable.